storybookjs/marko/docs/addons/addon-catalog.md

 Storybook addons are listed in the [catalog](/addons) and distributed via npm.
 The catalog is populated by querying npm's registry for Storybook-specific metadata in `package.json`.

-Add your addon to the catalog by publishing a package that follows these requirements:
+Add your addon to the catalog by publishing an npm package that follows these requirements:

 - `package.json` with [module information](writing-addons.md#get-started) and [addon metadata](#addon-metadata)
 - `README.md` file with installation and configuration instructions